Morjella/Morjella/README.md

 - 🎓 I’m graduated from the ITMO university with a degree in Laser Physics.
 - 🎓 In September 2022 I recently completed DA course at the "Yandex.Practicum".
-- 🌱 I have been studying DA for more than a year and I want to develop in this direction.
+- 🌱 I have been studying DA for more than a year and I`m going to develop in this direction.
-- 🌱 I’m currently learning - Power BI, introduction to machine learning.
+- 🌱 I’m currently studying: Power BI, introduction to machine learning.
-- 🔨 My skills: **Python** (Pandas, NumPy, Matplotlib, Seaborn), **SQL** (PostgreSQL), **Tableau**, A/B testing.
+- 🔨 My skills: **Python** (Pandas, NumPy, SciPy, Matplotlib, Seaborn, Plotly), **SQL** (PostgreSQL), **Tableau**, A/B testing.
 - 📫 How to reach me: **e-mail:** gelana7@yandex.ru, **telegram:** Morjella.

 ### My repositories: